Family-Owned Businesses

 - Trusts for administration purposes or asset protection;

-- Donations, wills, bequests, and future inheritance covenants assigning the family business to those business committed heirs;
+- Donations, wills, bequests, and future inheritance covenants assigning the family company to those business-committed heirs;

 - Employment agreements with relatives.